 Here are some of the most common reasons why couples struggle with sexual intimacy:

 - Because it’s normal!
-There is always a higher desire partner and a lower desire partner (e.g. when you want to have sex 4 times a week and your partner wants it every day…guess what?
-You are the low desire partner).
-The same thing happens with desire for emotional intimacy.
-Usually one partner is low at the one and the other partner low at the other…
+There is always a higher sexual desire partner and a lower sexual desire partner.
+When you want to have sex twice once a week and your partner wants it three or four times…guess what?
+You are the low desire partner.

-- Tolerating emotional intimacy is hard and can result to disconnection and lack of sexual desire or sexual dysfunction.
+- Tolerating the emotional intimacy that comes with making love is hard and can result to disconnection and lack of sexual desire or sexual dysfunction.

 - Having a history of sexual trauma can have a negative impact on the way we experience and express our sexuality.